|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Before ditching Runolfson released the life raft hatch but jammed.
 On impact, the B-25 landed tail first then nosed over and tore out the floor of the radio compartment causing water to rush into the cockpit.
 Radio operator Prunty was sucked out of the plane with an injured leg.
 Both Runolfson and Masterson had life vests that only partially inflated.
 The B-25 floated for several minutes before sinking.

-After six hours floating in the sea, they were spotted by B-17 Flying Fortress call sign "Juke Box" from the 5th Rescue Group based on Okinawa was flying box searches.
+After six hours floating in the sea, they were spotted by B-17 Flying Fortress call sign "Juke Box" from the 5th Rescue Group based on Okinawa flying box searches.
 As the plane drew nearer, they released their dye marker.
-After spotting the crew, it climbed to 1,500' and released the 27' Higgins Boat that landed only 75-100 yards from the men.
-The men swam to the boat and inside found their position was noted with a heading to sail towards.
+After spotting the crew, it climbed to 1,500' and released their Higgins A-1 lifeboat that landed only 75-100 yards away.
+The men swam to the boat and inside found a note with their position listed and a heading to sail towards.

-On August 11, 1945 during the morning the crew attempted to use the "Gibson Girl" radio aboard but had no wind and used a hydrogen inflated balloon.
-At 9:30am, they spotted a submarine approaching then spotted a mile away.
-The crew started the engine and motored toward the submarine.
+On August 11, 1945 during the morning the crew attempted to use the "Gibson Girl" radio aboard but had no wind and used a hydrogen inflated balloon to raise the antenna.
+At 9:30am, they spotted a submarine a mile away and started the engine to motor closer.